rvl-lab-utoronto/backwards-reachability/index.md

   error('Unknown uMode!')
 end
 ```
-### Noise / Disturbance continued
+## Noise / Disturbance

+Something else you might notice if you look closely at example 3 is that the set gets "smoother" and smaller with time, this is because of noise (tiny disturbances in your input and output that inevitably affect your system in the real world).
+You can add more or less noise to the dynamics in either toolbox as a parameter

-Now let's change the dynamics by adding more noise.
+So let us change the dynamics by adding more noise.
 This causes the reachable set to constantly shrink because you now have to account for the **_uncertainty_ of noise**.

 As in, you look at the points near the boundary of your original reachable set and say "well if my calculations may be a little bit off this point might actually lie _outside_ the boundary.
 So let me only include the points that are _well within_ the boundary of my reachable set."

 If you are forced to make this truncation at each time-step _and_  your policy is narrow in the sense that the reachable area stays constant with time, then your reachable set will shrink and eventually become the empty set.

 Example 4: